(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 Beverly Hills, CA

 Earl Scheib opened his first auto body and paint shop in Los Angeles in 1937.
 By the 1950s, the company had become a nationwide chain.
 Scheib appeared in the company's television commercials touting that he would paint any car, any color for $19.95.
 The company folded in 2010 but there are still many former locations still using the Earl Scheib name.
 During the 1950s, the company developed this globe sign with revolving neon cars.
 It's not known how many were produced or if they were used outside of the Los Angeles area.
-There are only two known to exist: this one in Beverly Hills and one from Compton, California which is now at the American Sign Museum in Cincinnati.
+There are only two known to exist: this one in Beverly Hills and one from Compton, CA which is now at the American Sign Museum in Cincinnati, OH.

 The globe part of the sign was installed above a steel panel sign with text and neon reading "Earl Scheib Auto Painting."
 The globe is about six and a half feet wide.
 The ring around the globe supports six cars outlined in alternating yellow, blue, and green neon.
 When the museum got its sign, the ring and cars were missing.
 Those were refabricated.
 The globe which was nearly bare metal, had to be repainted.